fbpx

 How far apart should they be?

-This is the area 1 metre in all directions around the Growth Limit Zone.
-If we know about trees growing in this zone, we may issue you a Hazard Warning Notice to inform you that the tree must not be allowed to grow into the Growth Limit Zone.
+This is the area one metre in all directions around the growth limit zone.
+If we know about trees growing in this zone, we may issue you a Hazard Warning Notice to inform you that the tree must not be allowed to grow into the growth limit zone.

-A Service Main is the line that connects your property to our network.
-This commonly forms an overhead or underground line from the street pole to your house.
+A service main connects your property to our network.
+This typically forms an overhead or underground connection from the street pole to your house.

-This service is free, provided it is no longer than 15 minutes during business hours (a charge applies for 11 kv lines in all cases).
-If you would like more information about safety disconnections, please give us a call.
+Safety disconnections are free if it is no longer than 15 minutes during business hours (a charge applies for 11 kv lines in all cases).

 The fine for this is $10,000 and $500 each or part day during which the offence has continued.